Xianqi-Zhang/FLAM/README.md

 sudo apt install libosmesa6-dev
 ```

-**NOTE**:
+* **NOTE**:
   * The code is tested on Ubuntu 20.04 and Linux Mint 22, packages maybe not found in your OS. `apt-cache search package-name` can be used to search relative packages.

+## Misc: Code Insights, Lessons, and suggestions.
+* TODO

-## F. Citation
+## Citation

 ```commandline
 TODO
 ```

-## G. References
+## References

-This implementation based on the following repo:
+This implementation is based on the following repo:
 - Humanoid-Bench: https://github.com/carlosferrazza/humanoid-bench
 - RoHM: https://github.com/sanweiliti/RoHM
 - CQN-AS: https://github.com/younggyoseo/CQN-AS